Hot weather adds to NHS pressure as doctors strike

 While hospitals are expected to bear the brunt of the disruption, community services, including GPs, will be much less affected.

+Dr Tom Corkery-Bennett is in his second year as a junior doctors and works in the A&E at Royal Berkshire Hospital.

-In his second year after medical school, Dr Tom Corkery-Bennett, works an average of 48 hours a week, in the A&E at Royal Berkshire Hospital, but can put in up to 60 and regularly receives messages asking if he can take on extra shifts.
+He works an average of 48 hours a week, but can put in up to 60 and regularly receives messages asking if he can take on extra shifts.

 What has happened to pay was a major factor in the staffing shortages, the 26-year-old said, and "grossly unfair".